 *Editorial Note: The content of this article is based on the author’s opinions and recommendations alone.
 It may not have been reviewed, approved or otherwise endorsed by the credit card issuer.
 This site may be compensated through a credit card issuer partnership.

-This article was last updated Mar 07, 2019, but some terms and conditions may have changed or are no longer available.
-For the most accurate and up to date information please consult the terms and conditions found on the issuer website.
+This article was last updated Mar 07, 2019.
+Terms and conditions may have changed.
+For the most accurate information, please consult the issuer website.

 Spirit Airlines is a Florida-based, ultra-low-cost carrier that flies more than 600 daily flights to 73 cities in the U.S., Latin America and the Caribbean.
 It’s known for selling what it calls “unbundled” fares, and charging fees for everything else, including carry-on and checked bags, seat assignments, refreshments and checking in for flights at the airport counter.